13 Visualising data with ggplot2

 Figure 13.75: Customising Themes in GGplot2

-We can combine multiple customization options together to create a customized theme that fits our specific needs using theme_set()
+We can combine multiple customization options together to create a customized theme that fits our specific needs using theme_set().
+The possibilities for customization are endless, so feel free to experiment and create your own unique theme!

 13.10 Saving/exporting plots